Cameron Crowe: Television debut

 On June 26, 2016, Crowe's comedy-drama series Roadies premiered on the Showtime television channel.
 The show, starring Luke Wilson, Carla Gugino, and Imogen Poots, tells the story of a colorful road crew who work behind the scenes for a fictional rock band, The Staton-House Band.
 The pilot episode was written and directed by Crowe, as was the series finale.

 Broadway debut

-In 2019, he started writing the stage musical Almost Famous with music by Tom Kitt based on his 2000 film of the same name.
+In 2019, Crowe started writing the stage musical Almost Famous, based on his 2000 film, with music by Tom Kitt.
 The show debuted in San Diego at The Old Globe in 2019 and had plans for a Broadway run but was stalled by the COVID-19 shutdown.
 The production ran at the Bernard B. Jacobs Theatre on Broadway from October 2022 to January 2023 with 77 performances.
 The musical received mixed reviews from critics.
 Crowe received a Best Original Score nomination at the 76th Tony Awards.